AFLplusplus/AFLplusplus/README.md

 with the `-m` option, the value is in MB.
 To disable any memory limits (beware!) set `-m 0` - which is usually required for ASAN compiled targets.

-Adding a dictionary helpful.
-See the [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dicationaries/FORMAT.dict`.
+Adding a dictionary is helpful.
+See the [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dictionaries/FORMAT.dict`.
 With afl-clang-lto you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
-You also have the option to generate a dictionary yourself, see [libtokencap/README.md](libtokencap/README.md)
+You also have the option to generate a dictionary yourself, see [libtokencap/README.md](libtokencap/README.md).

 afl-fuzz has a variety of options that help to workaround target quirks like specific locations for the input file (`-f`), not performing deterministic